 Transit passes are available on Compass Cloud or Compass Card.
 Compass Cloud allows you to get your transit fare anytime, anywhere, by purchasing one-day and 30-day passes right from your smartphone.
 You also can buy or reload your Compass Card at Albertsons or Vons stores throughout San Diego County, online, at Ticket Vending Machines at Trolley, COASTER, and SPRINTER stations, at the MTS Transit Store, NCTD Customer Service Centers, or select community outlets.
 For details or more information, visit 511sd.com/compass.

 If you’re using Compass Cloud, simply select the ticket you’d like to use in the app, and show it to the bus operator or transit fare enforcement officer.
 Remember to always tap your Compass Card on a validator before you board the Trolley, COASTER, or SPRINTER, or tap on the fare box as you board the bus.
 Tapping your card keeps it current and tells the fare inspector or conductor you have a valid pass.

 Did you know that Compass Cards have a limited life?
 If you see an “expired” notice on platform validators or bus fare boxes, or if your card isn’t being accepted at Ticket Vending Machines, it may be time for a replacement.
 Know your card’s expiration date and replace your Compass Card before it expires.

 MTS provides services in the central, south, and east San Diego County regions.
-MTS operates three Trolley lines and an extensive local, Express, and Premium Express bus system.
+MTS operates three Trolley lines and an extensive local bus, express bus, and Rapid transit system.
 Visit MTS for information on routes, schedules, fares, and passes.